 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-For the fiscal year ended June 30, 2016, plan members were required to contribute 13 percent of their annual covered salary.
-Effective July 1, 2016, the statutory maximum employee contribution rate was increased 1 percent to 14 percent.
+For the fiscal year ended June 30, 2017, the employer rate was 14 percent and the plan members were also required to contribute 14 percent of covered salary.
+The statutory member contribution rate was increased 1 percent to 14 percent on July 1, 2016.
+The fiscal year 2017 contribution rates were equal to the statutory maximum rates.